Discovery and Analysis of Afterglows from Poorly Localised GRBs with the Gravitational-wave Optical Transient Observer (GOTO) All-sky Survey: Introduction

 \section{Introduction}

 The study of gamma-ray bursts (GRBs) has advanced significantly since their discovery in the 1960s \citep{Klebesadel1973, Strong1974}, driven by a combination of dedicated space-based surveys and ground-based follow-up observations.
-From confirming their cosmological origins \citep{Meegan1992, Costa1997, Metzger1997, vanParadijs1997} to uncovering possible progenitors for long and short GRBs \citep{Mazets1981, Kouveliotou1993, woosley_supernova_2006, Zhang2012a, Abbott2017b}, these high-energy events have now been recognised as one of the most powerful explosions in the universe \citep{Meszaros2013, Kumar2015, Levan2016, LHAASO2023}.
+From confirming their cosmological origins \citep{Meegan1992, Costa1997, Metzger1997, vanParadijs1997} to uncovering possible progenitors for long and short GRBs \citep{Mazets1981, Kouveliotou1993, woosley_supernova_2006, Zhang2012a, Abbott2017b}, these high-energy events have now been recognised as among the most luminous explosive phenomena in the universe \citep{Meszaros2013, Kumar2015, Levan2016, LHAASO2023}.
 Observations across the electromagnetic spectrum have not only enhanced our understanding of GRB mechanisms but also established their ability to probe the distant universe \citep{Fiore2001, Tanvir2009, Petitjean2011, Saccardi2023, Saccardi2025} and constrain cosmological parameters \citep{Amati2013, Demianski2017, Luongo2021, Moresco2022}, marking them as invaluable tools in modern astrophysics.

 A fundamental classification distinguishes GRBs into long-duration (\tninty\footnote{\tninty{} marks the period during which the central 90\% of a GRB's total detected emission is observed, from 5\% to 95\% cumulative count levels.} $\gtrsim 2$\,s) and short-duration (\tninty{} $\lesssim 2$\,s) bursts \citep{Kouveliotou1993}.
 Long GRBs (LGRBs) are typically associated with the collapse of massive, rapidly rotating stars \citep{Woosley1993, Zhang2004, Maeder2012, Zhang2019book, Aloy2021, Obergaulinger2022}, occasionally accompanied by broad-lined Type Ic supernovae \citep{Galama1998, woosley_supernova_2006, Cano2017, Kumar2024mnras}.
 In contrast, short GRBs (SGRBs) generally are thought to originate from compact binary mergers involving neutron stars and/or black holes \citep{Eichler1989, Narayan1992, Tanaka2016}, and are associated with kilonovae, a connection confirmed through GW170817/GRB~170817A/AT~2017gfo \citep{Abbott2017, Abbott2017b, Goldstein2017, Pian2017, Troja2017, Valenti2017, Wang2017d,Tanvir2017}, see also \cite{Metzger2019}.
 Although the long-short dichotomy holds in general, recent observations reveal notable exceptions, such as LGRBs~211211A and 230307A that exhibited signatures consistent with kilonova emission and compact object merger progenitors \citep{Rastinejad2022, Troja2022, Yang2022, Gompertz2023, Dai2024evidance, Levan2024, Sun2025}.
 Conversely, SGRB~200826A showed a possible association with a supernova, suggesting a massive star origin \citep{Ahumada2021, Zhang2021, Rossi2022}.
 These atypical cases challenge the traditional progenitor classification and motivate further systematic investigations into the diversity of GRB origins.
 However, in this work we adopt the conventional $T_{90} \lesssim 2$\,s and $T_{90} \gtrsim 2$\,s division as a working classification.
 While exceptions to this dichotomy are known \citep{Zhang2009, Bromberg2013, Kulkarni2017}, the 2\,s threshold remains the standard convention for comparability, and our sample lies comfortably above this boundary, where the risk of misclassification is lower.